As Approved by the Board of Directors on December 7, 2012

 I. Purpose and Organization

-In order to discharge its responsibilities, the Committee shall each year establish a schedule of meetings; additional meetings may be scheduled as required.
+Each year the Committee shall establish a schedule of meetings; additional meetings may be scheduled as required.

 A quorum at any Committee meeting shall be at least two members.
 All determinations of the Committee shall be made by a majority of its members present at a meeting duly called and held, except as provided herein (or where only two members are present, by unanimous vote).
 Any decision or determination of the Committee consented to in writing or by electronic transmission by all of the members of the Committee shall be fully as effective as if it had been made at a meeting duly called and held.